Azure/Avere/src/terraform/README.md

 These modules provide core components for use with HPC Cache or Avere vFXT for Azure:

+1. [CacheWarmer Build](modules/cachewarmer_build) - build the cache warmer binaries, and build the bootstrap install directory for the CacheWarmer
+2. [CacheWarmer Manager Install](modules/cachewarmer_build) - install the cachewarmer manager using the bootstrap install directory created by the CacheWarmer build process.
+3. [CacheWarmer Submit Job](modules/cachewarmer_submitjob) - submit the path to warm, and block until it is warmed.
-1. [Controller](modules/controller) - the controller deploys a controller that is used to create and manage an Avere vFXT for Azure
+4. [Controller](modules/controller) - the controller deploys a controller that is used to create and manage an Avere vFXT for Azure
-2. [Jumpbox](modules/jumpbox) - the jumpbox has the necessary environment for building the [terraform-provider-avere](providers/terraform-provider-avere).
+5. [Jumpbox](modules/jumpbox) - the jumpbox has the necessary environment for building the [terraform-provider-avere](providers/terraform-provider-avere).
 It is also useful for when experimenting in virtual networks where there is no controller.
-3. [Ephemeral Filer](modules/nfs_filer) - the ephemeral filer provides a high IOPs, high throughput filer that can be used for scratch data.
+6. [Ephemeral Filer](modules/nfs_filer) - the ephemeral filer provides a high IOPs, high throughput filer that can be used for scratch data.
-4. [Render Network](modules/render_network) - the render network module creates a sample render network complete with five subnets: cloud cache, filer, jumpbox, and two render node subnets
+7. [Render Network](modules/render_network) - the render network module creates a sample render network complete with five subnets: cloud cache, filer, jumpbox, and two render node subnets
-5. [Secure Render Network](modules/render_network_secure) - the secure render network module where the internet is locked down to all subnets but the proxy subnet.
+8. [Secure Render Network](modules/render_network_secure) - the secure render network module where the internet is locked down to all subnets but the proxy subnet.
 This module creates a sample render network complete with six subnets: cloud cache, filer, jumpbox, two render node subnets, and a proxy subnet.
-6. [Proxy](modules/proxy) - this installs a proxy VM running the Squid Proxy.
+9. [Proxy](modules/proxy) - this installs a proxy VM running the Squid Proxy.
-7. [VD Bench Config](modules/vdbench_config) - this module configures an NFS share with the VDBench install tools.
+10. [VD Bench Config](modules/vdbench_config) - this module configures an NFS share with the VDBench install tools.
-8. [VMSS Config](modules/vmss_config) - this module configures an NFS share with a round robin mount script.
+11. [VMSS Config](modules/vmss_config) - this module configures an NFS share with a round robin mount script.
-9. [Mountable VMSS](modules/vmss_mountable) - this deploys a Linux based VMSS and runs a script off an NFS share.
+12. [Mountable VMSS](modules/vmss_mountable) - this deploys a Linux based VMSS and runs a script off an NFS share.

 # Provider